 Great sound effects await you, with personal highlights being the squeak of Mega Man’s shoes, and the sound of him teleporting into the level.
 I even like that it sounds like a collapsing pile of bricks when he gets hit, even though it makes little sense.
 The music is legendary, fitting the futuristic theme and the “fun” feel of the game perfectly.

 Here of course, is the rub.
 Mega Man’s a fine game, but Mega Man 2 is so perfected as to make this one almost not even worth playing.
 MM1 still shows the rough edges of a fledgling idea, like the reuse of rather standard enemies across all levels, and the painful lack of a password system.
 You probably won’t beat it, and if trying to turns you off to the entire series, it isn’t worth playing.
-It’s a fun challenge for fans, a basic scroller for those mostly neutral to the whole idea, and just Another Damn Mega Man Game to any gamers loathe to the overuse of the original’s concepts.
-As for my recommendation: come back to this game if you love Mega Man 2.
+It’s a fun challenge for fans, but I recommend you come back to this game if you love Mega Man 2.
 No, really.
 It will still be here when you return, and you’ll probably have a better appreciation for it after having a blast with the sequel.

 Start of a great series.
 Great visuals, great gameplay, great production values all around.